anacosmina/msc-thesis/README.md

 Other parameters that can be varied according to desired performance and available hardware are in `constants.py`: `FRAME_STEP`, `MHI_THRESHOLD`, `CONF_THRESHOLD`, `SIMILARITY_ERROR`.

-Note: in order for the activity detection model to work, it needs to be deployed in the cloud.
+_Note_: in order for the activity detection model to work, it needs to be deployed in the cloud.
 This is not happening all the time, as deployment is being paid per hour.
+Plus, you need a security key (`har-rgb-3cadab83ede7.json`) to call the model.
+When needed, please ask me to send you the key and to deploy the model.

 #### Installation:
 Download the object detection model and save directory `object_detector` in the same place where the sources are saved: